An emerald cut diamond is a fancy rectangular shape with step-cut facets. Conversely, the outline of some emerald-cut diamonds might also be square.

-Keep the images of the Brian Gavin Signature Emerald cut diamonds from above in mind.
-Then, compare the light performance of those with this rectangular emerald from Blue Nile.
+Keep the preceding images of the Brian Gavin Signature Emerald cut diamonds in mind as you look at the ones below from Blue Nile.

 Characteristics of Emerald Cut Diamonds:

-In the first place, the overall look and shape of every emerald cut diamond is uniquely individual.
-That's because the shape of the rough diamond crystal dictates the shape of the polished gem.
+First, the overall look and shape of every emerald cut diamond are uniquely individual.
+That is partially due to the shape of the rough diamond crystal that dictates the polished gem's shape.

 Step-Cut Facet Patterns: